odow/StochOptFormat/README.md

 `u` newspapers at a price of \$1.50/newspaper, with the constraint that `u = min{x, d}`.
 The demand is a either 10 units with probability 0.4, or 14 units with probability 0.6.

+### Vocabulary

+StochOptFormat relies of a specific set of vocabulary.
+We summarize the important terms here, and we direct the reader to [1] for more information.

+1. Nodes

+  A policy graph is made up of nodes.
+Each node correspond to a point in time at which the agent makes a decision.

+  In our example, there are two nodes: `first_stage` and `second_stage`.

+  For convenience, we also introduce a `root` node, which is not a node at which the agent makes a decision, but is just used as a marker for where the agent first enters the sequential decision making process.
+The root node stores the initial value for each state variable (see below).

+2. Edges

+  Edges connect two nodes in the policy graph.
+Each edge has a `from` node, a `to` node, and a `probability` of transitioning along the edge.
+Note that the sum of probabilities along outgoing edges of a node does not have to sum to 1.
+  This allows, for example, discount factors in cyclic graphs and nodes with no children.
+See [1] for more details.

+  In our example, there are two edges.
+    1. `root` to `first_stage` with probability 1
+    2. `first_stage` to `second_stage` with probability 1

+3. State variables

+  State variables are the information in the problem that flows between two nodes along an edge.
+In each node, each stage variable is associated with an _incoming_ state variable and an _outgoing_ state variable.

+  In our example, there is one state variable, `x`, the number of newspapers purchased in the first stage.
+The _incoming_ state variable of `first_stage` represents the initial stock on hand, the _outgoing_ state variable of the `first_stage` is equivalent to the _incoming_ state variable of the `second_stage`, and the outgoing state variable of the `second_stage` is the quantity of unsold newspapers at the end of the second stage.

+4. Random variables

+  Random variables are local to a node, and are assumed to be independent of the incoming state variable and the realization of any prior random variables.
+  Some nodes may not have any random variables.
+If so, we say that the node is deterministic.

+  In our example, the `first_stage` is deterministic, and the `second_stage` node has one random variable, `d`, the demand.

+5. Control variables

+  Control variables are decisions taken by the agent within a node.
+They remain local to the node, and their values are not need by the agent in future nodes to make a decision.

+5. Subproblem

 The first-stage subproblem is:
 ```